glaciusimpact/reverse-proxy/README.md

 -> We clearly see that there is no stream going to the web server (10.0.2.19).

-web server shows only the request of the allowed URL (nothing about /snap/):
+On the web server message we can see only the request of the allowed URL /text/ (but nothing about /snap/):

 ``` bash
 10.0.2.18 - - [21/Feb/2026 18:06:26] "GET /text/ HTTP/1.1" 200 -